aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-txns-states.md

 When a submitted transaction is executed, the state of the Aptos Blockchain changes.

-## Transactions
+# Transactions

-When a Aptos Blockchain participant submits a transaction, they are requesting the ledger state to be updated with their transaction information.
+When an Aptos Blockchain participant submits a transaction, they are requesting the ledger state to be updated with their transaction information.

 A [signed transaction](/reference/glossary#transaction) on the blockchain contains the following information: